-scholarly collaboration to address strategies to enhance health-related quality of life with an emphasis on diverse urban populations. \Disseminate the findings of faculty and student scholarly work to the university community, the community at large, and the professional healthcare community. \Use effective teaching and learning methods to prepare baccalaureate, masters, and doctoral students to provide excellent health care with an emphasis on diverse urban populations. \Establish partnerships with clinical agencies and communities to enhance student learning, community service, and faculty practice and scholarly work. \Foster student participation in their communities as citizens of the world. \Support the professional development of departmental colleagues by acknowledging and rewarding multiple and varied professional contributions.

-safety within complex healthcare systems to achieve optimal health outcomes across the lifespan for diverse populations.
-6. Integrate informatics and technology into contemporary professional nursing practice to achieve desired patient outcomes.
-7. Utilize current ethical and legal standards and health care policies to guide nursing practice and improve healthcare outcomes.
-Demonstrate professionalism and contemporary nursing leadership in practice.
+INTRODUCTION 7 Spring 2019) and achieving optimal population health in local, global and urban communities by the development and evaluation of health policies. nursing discipline- specific and interdisciplinary scholarly collaboration to address strategies to enhance health-related quality of life with an emphasis on diverse urban populations.
+Disseminate the findings of faculty and student scholarly work to the university community, the community at large, and the professional healthcare community.
+Use effective teaching and learning methods to prepare baccalaureate, masters, and doctoral students to provide excellent health care with an emphasis on diverse urban populations.
+Establish partnerships with clinical agencies and communities to enhance student learning, community service, faculty practice, and scholarly work.
+Create a culture of quality and safety within complex healthcare systems to achieve optimal health outcomes across the lifespan for diverse populations.
+Integrate informatics and technology into contemporary professional nursing practice to achieve desired patient outcomes.
+Utilize current ethical and legal standards and health care policies to guide nursing practice and improve healthcare outcomes.
+Demonstrate professionalism and leadership in contemporary nursing practice.
 Revised and Approved Feb 2021 Undergraduate Program Committee and Department of Nursing

-The faculty, administration, staff, and students of the Manning College of Nursing and Heath Sciences contribute to the realization of the mission by assuring the following:
+The faculty, administration, staff, and students of the Manning College of Nursing and Health Sciences contribute to the realization of the mission by assuring the following:

-- 1. Provide access to education in nursing and exercise and health science for students from diverse backgrounds. - 2.
-Provide excellence and innovation in scholarship, teaching, and service. - 3.
-Provide public service related to nursing and exercise and health science.

-- 4. Contribute to the economic development of the Commonwealth by helping to meet the health care industry's need for well-educated and highly skilled nurses and exercise and health science professionals. - 5.
-Contribute to the improvement of the quality of life of individuals, families and other groups, and communities by fostering wellness and fitness, and by influencing health care policy. - 6.
-Prepare graduates for participation in society as educated, socially responsible individuals. - 7.
-Prepare graduates of the Bachelor of Science Program in Nursing for entry into professional nursing practice, Master's or Doctor of Nursing Practice level study in nursing, or Doctor of Philosophy level study in nursing - 8.
-It is recognized that the mission can be accomplished through a firm commitment to: - Recruiting and supporting students, faculty, and staff from diverse backgrounds. - Using innovative, evidence-based teaching and learning strategies to meet society's need for nurses at different educational levels prepared for excellence in practice with diverse populations in various settings. - Conducting research designed to discover, apply, and integrate new knowledge addressing strategies that enhance health-related quality of life, with an emphasis on diverse urban populations.
+- Provide access to education in nursing and exercise and health science for students from diverse backgrounds. - Provide excellence and innovation in scholarship, teaching, and service.
+Provide public service related to nursing and exercise and health science. - Contribute to the economic development of the Commonwealth by helping to meet the health care industry's need for well-educated and highly skilled nurses and exercise and health science professionals. - Contribute to the improvement of the quality of life of individuals, families and other groups, and communities by fostering wellness and fitness, and by influencing health care policy. - Prepare graduates for participation in society as educated, socially responsible individuals.
+Prepare graduates of the Bachelor of Science degree in nursing for entry into professional nursing practice Master's or Doctor of Nursing Practice level study in nursing